 Australia’s detention policies require anyone who is not an Australian citizen and does not have a valid visa to be detained.
 Their detention continues until they are granted a visa or leave the country.

 This policy of ‘mandatory detention’ was introduced in 1992, in response to people from Cambodia coming by boat.
 The High Court found this legislation to be mostly constitutional.
 This policy has continued since.

 Mandatory detention applies to many groups, including people who overstay their visas or breach their visa conditions.
-However, the policy disporportionately affects people seeking asylum who arrive in Australia by boat without authorisation.
+However, it has particularly affected people seeking asylum coming by boat.

 Breaching international law

 The purpose of immigration detention should not be to punish people.
 Rather, its purpose should be to allow the government to conduct health, identity and security checks.
 Under international law, a person should not be detained simply to determine his or her refugee claim.